 If you’re heading to the desert without a fest ticket, don’t miss Pappy & Harriet’s Pioneertown Palace.
 Whether or not Coachella is in town, this barbecue joint and music venue showcases live bands five nights a week, and everyone from Robert Plant to Vampire Weekend has stopped by to play.

 Got your wristband and fest-ready footwear?
 Before the gates open, check out who’s actually playing beyond the boldface names on the poster’s top lines.
-Take a listen to genre-specific YouTube playlists, and when the schedule drops, sketch a rough plan for any acts on your must-see list.
+Take a listen to the festival's 2023 YouTube playlist, and when the schedule drops, sketch a rough plan for any acts on your must-see list.

 Between those sets, wander away.
 Follow your ears to a new discovery inside the Mojave tent, ride the Ferris wheel, snap a selfie with large-scale art works and sit down for a meal (and some shade) inside the Indio Central Market or one of the pop-up restaurants.
 Taking breaks is crucial to surviving the weekend, and your feet will thank you when you’re still dancing well after midnight.